kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 ### Building <a href="#building-landing-page" id="building-landing-page">#</a>

 I use [**Eleventy**](https://www.11ty.dev/) to build the landing page of Sametable.
 I [wouldn't](https://twitter.com/devongovett/status/1222953655722110981) recommend Gatsby or Nextjs.
-They are an overkill for this job.
+They are overkill for this job.

 I started with one of the [starter projects](https://www.11ty.dev/docs/starter/) as I was impatient to get my page off the ground.
 But I struggled working in them.
 Although Eleventy claims to be a simple SSG, there are actually quite a few concepts to grasp if you are new to [static site generators](https://www.staticgen.com/)(SSG).
 Coupled with the tools introduced by the starter kits, things can get complex.
 So I decided to start from zero and take my time reading the doc from start to finish, slowly building up.
 Quiet and easy.